craigmichaelmartin/pure-orm/README.md

 ### Business Object Usage

 Now lets look at our business logic layer where we use the DAO to get/persist pure data.
+(This example uses the few included common DAO methods in order to show something.
+However, in practice you'll mainly be using your own custom functions with your own SQL to do your own interesting things; vs this contrived and basic example.)

 ```javascript
 let raw = new Person({